What is redistricting?

 What is happening with the current redistricting court cases out of North Carolina?

 North Carolina has experienced more litigation related to redistricting than almost any other state and more than six gerrymandering suits have been filed since the last redistricting in 2011.
 Common Cause & NC League of Women Voters v.
 Rucho and Common Cause v.
-Lewis are two current pending cases that will influence redistricting in North Carolina and the entire nation moving forward.
+Lewis are two of the most recent cases that will influence redistricting in North Carolina and the entire nation moving forward.

 Common Cause v.
-Lewis, filed in North Carolina Superior Court, pertains to and challenges North Carolina’s current state legislative districts (that were redrawn in 2016 along with congressional districts) as partisan gerrymanders in violation of the North Carolina State Constitution.
+Lewis, filed in North Carolina Superior Court, challenges North Carolina’s current state legislative districts (that were redrawn in 2016 along with Congressional districts) as partisan gerrymanders in violation of the North Carolina State Constitution.
+This case was heard by a three-judge panel in July of 2019 and a decision by the panel is anticipated sometime in the Fall of 2019.
+The case will go directly to the North Carolina Supreme Court to be heard if the decision reached by the three-judge panel is appealed.

-Regardless of how the courts rule on these cases, true redistricting reform cannot be achieved through court decisions alone.
-Verdicts only establish minimum standards or rough guidelines that are subject to interpretation by the North Carolina General Assembly and only challengeable through continued, lengthy, costly litigation.
+It is important to note that true redistricting reform cannot be achieved through court decisions alone.
+To be sure, court decisions only provide relief for the map being challenged in that case, and even if a decision does establish minimum standards for redistricting, those guidelines are still subject to interpretation by the North Carolina General Assembly and only challengeable through continued, lengthy, costly litigation.

 What is North Carolinians for Redistricting Reform's proposed solution?